creadigme/aurelia-docgen/README.md

 Yes

 ### Can I use this project with my private project ?
-Yes, with an OEM / private license agreement, contact us.
+Yes, with a private license agreement, [contact us](https://creadigme.net/contact/).

 ### Can I use this project with my private commercial project ?
-Yes, with an OEM / private license agreement, contact us.
+Yes, with a private license agreement, [contact us](https://creadigme.net/contact/).

 ## Coverage